arupmani/HMS/README.md

    Executable Procedure:

-    1 Table script and post deployment scripts are provided in the repository path executed the table script followed by PostDeploymentScript.
+    1 Table script and post deployment scripts are provided in the repository path /HMS/DBScripts/  table script need to be executed  followed by PostDeploymentScript.

     2. Change the connection string given in appsettings.json (variable name : "HMSConnection" ) in HMSClient and HMSWeb projects
           "HMSConnection": "<LOCAL-SQLSERVER-CONNECTION-STRING>"